Pricing

 VoIP desk phones aren't lifetime hardware.
 Plan for handset refreshes every 5-7 years if you're staying long-term.
 Weave's included hardware is fine quality, but it's not free forever.

-Realistic first-year total: For a single-location dental practice on the Pro plan, expect roughly roughly four thousand dollars in year one (monthly fee × 12 + setup + a small forms or hardware add).
-On Elite, that climbs into the around five thousand dollars range.
+Realistic first-year total: For a single-location dental practice on the Pro plan, expect roughly $4,000 or more in year one (real-world monthly fee × 12 + the ~$750 setup + a small forms or hardware add).
+That's a TMR estimate, and it lines up with third-party reporting that puts first-year cost for most practices at $4,100 or more before add-ons.16 On Elite, our estimate climbs into the $5,000 range.
 Ultimate is highly quote-dependent.

 How Weave Compares on Price